“Rascals, Rogues and Freebooters”

 “Power will go to the hands of rascals, rogues, freebooters; all Indian leaders will be of low calibre & men of straw.
 They will have sweet tongues and silly hearts.
-They will fight amongst themselves for power and India will be lost in political squabbles.
-A day would come when even air and water would be taxed in India.”
+They will fight amongst themselves for power and India will be lost in political squabbles.”

-The statement above is attributed to Winston Churchill.
+The statement above is attributed to Churchill.
 I cannot find it, as a speech or in a book.
-Where can I find it?
 Although it is widely and increasingly quoted in the Indian press and, given what is happening, he seems to have been prophetic! —K.P., India

 I searched for this line, and isolated key word combinations (rascals, etc.), without success.
 It sounds like his early sentiments toward the Congress Party, but I cannot confirm that he said these words.

-Churchill was more nuanced about than is commonly understood.
-For instance, he defended the Indian minority in South Africa. when he was at the Colonial Office in 1906.
+Churchill was more nuanced about India than is commonly understood.
+For instance, he defended the Indian minority in South Africa when he was at the Colonial Office in 1906.
 This left Gandhi quite favorably disposed toward him.
-In 1935, Churchill sent this message to Gandhi:
+In 1935, Churchill, who had softened his view of the Mahatma, sent this message to Gandhi:

 I do not care whether you are more or less loyal to Great Britain.
 I do not mind about education, but give the masses more butter….Tell Mr. Gandhi to use the powers that are offered and make the thing a success….I am genuinely sympathetic towards India.
 I have got real fears about the future…But you have got the things now; make a success and if you do I will advocate your getting much more.